THE MAGE TEAM

 A magical heist story, Mission Impossible meets Dresden Files, The Mage Team is the first book in the Dragongods Saga, a new urban fantasy series.

-Get an early introduction to Slate Blackthorn and his trusty familiar, Harps by reading the first chapter below.
+Get an introduction to Slate Blackthorn and his trusty familiar, Harps by reading the first chapter below.

 Unbridled sparks of energy and joy, the gypsy children ran, lost in their play—all except for the two who stood apart, their gazes watchful, their backs straight, their skin glowing with a faint green shimmer.